mrecos/SAA_R_Demo_2016/README.md

 3) Watch a brief [RStudio intro video][R Studio Intro video] and check out the learning resources below

 # Course Material
-Accompanying the online 2hr seminar, below are links to R Markdown documents that we will cover as part of learning the basics of R.  The `*.rmd` and `*.html` are stored in the `r_markdown_docs` folder of this repo; the linked html is hosted on [RPubs], but the same files are used.
-The basics covered in these documents is used to support the more in-depth project examples that we will go through live during the seminar.
-However, these can be used and reviewed (along with the additional learning resources linked below) at any time to help you learn the basics of R.
+Below are links to R Markdown documents that can be reviewed before or after the seminar for learning the basics of R.  The `*.rmd` and `*.html` are stored in the `r_markdown_docs` folder of this repo; the linked html is hosted on [RPubs], but the same files are used.
+The basics covered in these documents are used to support the more in-depth project examples that we will go through live during the seminar.

 ### Basics of learning R
 1. [Introduction to basic R concepts][r_basic_concepts]
 2. [Working with data][r_working_with_data]: Operators, Loops, and Functions
 3. [Basics of creating and importing data][r_basic_data_import]
-4. Tidy Data (forthcoming...)
-5. Plotting (forthcoming...)

 ### Working examples of R in action
-1. Data Processing/Munging (forthcoming...)
-2. Exploratory Data Analysis (EDA) (forthcoming...)
+e2.
+Exploratory Data Analysis (EDA) (forthcoming...)
 3. Modeling & Machine Learning (forthcoming...)
 4. Data Visualization (forthcoming...)
 5. Reproducibility (forthcoming...)